boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 - **COAP_WAKEUP_SEND_INTERVAL**, coap wakeup send interval in seconds.
 Used, if messages are send piggybacked with PSM wakeups.
 Default 0s, disabled.

+- **COAP_WAIT_ON_POWERMANAGER**, coap waits for the power-manager to start exchanging application data.
+Takes up to 30 s and delays the first exchange.
+Default disabled.

 ## Extensions

 ### GPS/GNSS (experimental)